Amin-Hosseini/woocommerce-seven-senders-order-tracking/README.md

 * An active [Seven Senders](https://www.sevensenders.com/) account.
 * WooCommerce 3.5.0 or later, otherwise it will exit silently if active.

+## Questions or need help?
+Please [create an issue](issues/new) for any technical problems you face or contact us via `github[at]invinciblebrands.com` with any questions and we will try to get back to you as soon as possible.

 ## License
 Copyright (C) 2018-2019 Invincible Brands GmbH